World No Tobacco Day (WNTD) – May 31

 31st May is World No Tobacco Day focuses on awareness of health risks associated with tobacco use.
-This day is marked to draw attention toward the negative health effects of tobacco.
+This day is marked to draw attention to the negative health effects of tobacco.

 World Tobacco Day is a day for people, non-governmental organizations, and governments to organize various activities and bring awareness to the health problems caused by tobacco use.

-It was created by World Health Organization (WHO) in 1987.
+It was created by the World Health Organization (WHO) in 1987.
 The WHO Tobacco Free Initiative is committed to raising awareness of the threat posed by the global tobacco epidemic and of the steps that can be taken to reduce tobacco use and save lives.

 WHO is highlighting how tobacco threatens the development of nations worldwide and is calling on governments to implement strong tobacco control measures.
-This includes banning marketing and advertising of tobacco products raising excise taxes an making indoor public places smoke-free.
+This includes banning marketing and advertising of tobacco products raising excise taxes and making indoor public places smoke-free.

 Groups around the world — from local clubs to city councils to national governments — are encouraged by the WHO to organize events each year to help communities celebrate World No Tobacco Day in their own way at the local level.
 Past events have included letter-writing campaigns to government officials and local newspapers, marches, public debates, local and national publicity campaigns, anti-tobacco activist meetings, educational programming, and public ar